Mirza Husain Noori Tabarsi: Education

+Views

+Qur'an

+In his work Fasl al-Khitab fi Tahrif Kitab Rabb al-Arbab, Noori argues the Qur'an is indeed Itmam al-Hujjah in its present form however it is not the entire revealed revelation to Prophet Muhammad.

+Usul

+He viewed Usul and practice of Ijtihad as an addition that Shi'ism borrowed from Sunni Islam; for him a faqīh may only rule from the Four Books, as well as other Shi'a Ahadith, all of which he views as immediately representing the opinions of the Imams, as well as mystical experiences like visions, and even dreams.

+Ahadith

+Muhaddith Noori viewed all Shi'a Hadith as being fully authentic, going so far as to collect virtually all obscure, neglelcted or discarded Shi'a Ahadith in his work Mustadrak al-Wasa'il, deeming them all fully authentic; controversially, he used the work to revive narrations that were suppressed by the authors of the Four Books, especially the ones omitted by Shaykh Saduq.

 Some of his works

 Noori was an authority on Islamic sciences, including hadith, exegesis of the Holy Qur'an, theology, and biography of ulema.
 He had numerous students, including Shaikh Abbas Qomi, the author of the famous prayer and supplication manual "Mafatih al-Jinaan" (Keys of Paradise).
 He wrote numerous works in both Persian and Arabic, many of them were translated to other languages including English and Urdu.
 His works include: